Korea (Democratic People's Republic of)

 The North Korean side shows some interest in German culture, mainly in classical music, films and literature, but cultural and education work is highly restricted by the requirement that official permission be obtained for any activities and by prior censorship.

-There is a German Academic Exchange Service (DAAD) lecturer working at the Kim Il Sung University in Pyongyang.
 In recent years, a number of North Korean academics have been able to spend several months in Germany as guest researchers.
 In view of the UN sanctions regime, however, Germany does not currently host visits by scientists or engineers.
 In 2014, a ten-member group of students and their lecturers were able to undertake a two-week trip to Germany.
+For a number of years now, a programme has been in place that enables German-speaking North Korean doctors to receive further training in German hospitals.

 Since the 1990s, Germans have no longer been allowed to study or pursue research in North Korea.